 What is your family daily food diary?

-Breakfast: Before breakfast we would take Revive Active every morning along with some probiotics for gut health.
+Breakfast: Before breakfast Barry and I take Revive Active every morning along with some probiotics for gut health.
 Our breakfast would generally be protein based for Barry, such as poached eggs, rashers, spinach, avocado and porridge bread.
 Then it varies between porridge, fruit, chia seeds, overnight oats or pancakes and fruit at the weekends.

 Lunch: Mainly wholemeal wraps or pittas filled with salad and hummus, or chicken salads, soups and leftover dinners.